 Data presented from the 2009 National Youth Risk Behavior Survey (YRBS) show as sexual risk behavior decreases there is an increase in academic achievement, no matter what the sex, race/ethnicity, or grade level of students.

 Use the Missouri Department of Elementary and Secondary Education websiteto find basic information about school districts such as the number and types of schools (e.g., middle school, high school), enrollment data, and health education codes and standards.

-Use any of these 3 Missouri Department of Health and Senior Services websites, or your local health department to find reproductive health datasuch as STI and HIV rates among adolescents.
+Use the Missouri Department of Health and Senior Services websites, or your local health department to find reproductive such as STI and HIV rates among adolescents.

 Use the National Association of State Boards of Education (NASBE) State School Health Policy database to explore the laws, legal codes, regulations and mandates of Missouri’s school health policies and activities.
 This database is searchable by state, topic and keyword.

 The CDC’s School Health Profiles

 This is a system of surveys that look at school health policies and practices.These profiles are conducted every two years by education and health agencies.

 The CDC’s School Health Policies and Practices Study

 This is a national survey conducted to evaluate school health policies and practices at the state, district, school and classroom levels.